 Welcome to the Aire River Fishing Guide.
-The Aire River is a scenic fishing destination located in the Otways region of Victoria.
+The Aire River is a scenic fishing destination heading towards the great Otways region of Victoria.
 Roughly a 3 hours drive with access to the river and campgrounds off Sand road.
 A nice drive beyond the great ocean road west of Melbourne, surrounded by the close townships of Apollo Bay and Cape Otway, Johanna.
 This is a wonderful location for fishing, kayaking, camping and walking.
 It also offers great surf closer to the sea entrance of Glenaire Beach.

 Things to do at Aire River

 This is a great place to bring the family camping.
 The Aire River East Campground has 20 available unpowered campsites suitable for tents, swags and caravans too.
-Nearby attractions include Miates rest walk, Otway treetops adventure walk and clifftop walks.
-The Great Otway National Park and Port Campbell National Park has the world-famous Twelve Apostles.
+Nearby attractions include Mates rest walk, Otway treetops adventure walk and clifftop walks.
+The Great Otway National Park and Port Campbell National Park have the world-famous Twelve Apostles.
 The Great Ocean Walk along the Great Ocean Road provides stunning coastal landscapes.
 Lush tall forests, and rocky shoreline.
-Along your travels, you can also see the Cape Otway Lighthouse, shipwreck, Blanket Bay Rockpools, Johanna Surf Beach.
+Along your travels, you can also see the Cape Otway Lighthouse, shipwreck, Blanket Bay Rockpools, and Johanna Surf Beach.
 A quick note when camping at locations like the Aire River West campground do take insect repellent as we have been eaten alive by mosquitos whilst camping.

 Fishing the Aire River